Heat Set Ink vs UV Cured Ink: Core Performance & Application Differences Guide

 Cons

-• Solvent-based heat-set inks may emit volatile organic compounds (VOCs) during the drying process, especially when using aqueous coatings, UV coatings, or screen printing.
+• Environmental drawbacks: Solvent-based heat-set inks may emit volatile organic compounds (VOCs) during the drying process, especially when using aqueous coatings, UV coatings, or screen printing.
 Additionally, the use of silicone in these inks can also contribute to VOC emissions.

-• Certain substrates may not be suitable for heat-setting due to their sensitivity to high temperatures.
+• Application limitations: Certain substrates may not be suitable for heat-setting due to their sensitivity to high temperatures.
 This can be a concern when using printing inks, especially screen printing ink, as well as aqueous coatings and silicone.

 What Is UV-Cured Ink?

-UV-cured ink, also known as UV ink or UV printing ink, is a type of fully cured ink that offers unique properties and benefits compared to traditional heat-set ink.
-This innovative ink is a fully cured ink made instantly through exposure to ultraviolet (UV) light and is commonly used in various industries.
+This innovative ink made instantly through exposure to ultraviolet (UV) light and is commonly used in various industries.
 Its defining characteristics include the use of photoinitiators and aqueous coatings, as well as chemical-resistant properties such as the incorporation of silicone for improved performance.

 Pros and Cons of UV-Cured Inks